myklst/terraform-provider-st-alicloud/README.md

    The official AliCloud Terraform provider's resource [*alicloud_dns_domain_attachment*](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/resources/dns_domain_attachment) accept input of a list of domains.
 There will be an issue when upgrading a batch of domains when the existing attachment is more than 100 domains.
-The official resources will first destroy all the domains and re-add the new one togather with the existing one.
+The official resources will first destroy all the domains and re-add the new one together with the existing one.
 The resources will hit timeout during adding of new domains and make some of the domains not re-add back.

 ### Data Sources